r-mllr/ecf_classify/README.md

 [![Gem Version](https://badge.fury.io/rb/ecf_classify.svg)](https://badge.fury.io/rb/ecf_classify)

-A small software pipeline for the discovery of potentially new ECF σ factors and the prediction of their functionality with regards to the new classification schema [Casas-Pastor et al.](https://doi.org/10.1093/nar/gkaa1229)
+A small software pipeline for the discovery of potentially new ECF σ factors and the prediction of their functionality with regards to the new classification schema ([Casas-Pastor et al.](https://doi.org/10.1093/nar/gkaa1229)).

 ## Prerequisite